The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: The classification in the case p=2

 \begin{corollary} \thlabel{thm:classification_regular_2} Every regular subgroup of $\hol(G)$ belongs to exactly one of the following six isomorphism classes: $\C_{2^n}$, $\Q_{2^n}$, $\D_{2^n}$, $\SD_{2^n}$, $\M_{2^n}$, $\C_2\times\C_{2^{n-1}}$. \end{corollary}

 \begin{proof} It follows from \thref{thm:hall_zassenhaus} and \thref{thm:zass_lemma}. \end{proof}

 \thref{thm:classification_regular_2} restricts the eligible isomorphism types of regular subgroups of $\hol(G)$.
 We continue our approach to the \emph{uniqueness problem} in two different ways.
-For cyclic groups, we use a powerful result of C. Greither and B. Pareigis (see \cite{greitherpareigis}) applied to a theorem of N. P. Byott (see \cite{byott1996hopfgalois}), which allows us to count how many subgroups of those kinds there are.
+For cyclic groups, we use a powerful result of N. P. Byott (see \cite{byott1996hopfgalois}), which allows us to determine without counting how many subgroups of that kind there are.
 Subsequently, we proceed with a direct proof in the language of skew braces for the remaining cases.

-\begin{theorem}[Greither-Pareigis, \cite{greitherpareigis}] \thlabel{thm:greither_pareigis} Let $L/K$ be a finite Galois field extension, and let $\Gamma=\gal(L/K)$.
-Then there is a bijection between Hopf-Galois structures on $L/K$ and regular subgroups $G\le\sym(\Gamma)$ which are normalized by $\rho(\Gamma)$. \end{theorem}

-\begin{definition} Let $L/K$ be a finite Galois field extension, let $\Gamma=\gal(L/K)$, and let $G$ be a group such that $|G|=|\Gamma|$.
-We say that an Hopf-Galois structure on $L/K$ is \textbf{of type} $G$ if the regular subgroup associated to it as in \thref{thm:greither_pareigis} is isomorphic to $G$.
-In particular, we denote by \begin{enumerate} \item $e(\Gamma,G)$ the number of regular subgroups of $\sym(\Gamma)$ normalized by $\rho(\Gamma)$, isomorphic to $G$ (or equivalently, the number of Hopf-Galois structures on $L/K$ of type $G$). \item $e^\prime(\Gamma,G)$ the number of regular subgroups of $\hol(G)$ isomorphic to $\Gamma$. \end{enumerate} \end{definition}

-\begin{theorem}[Byott, \cite{byott1996hopfgalois}] \thlabel{thm:byott_hopf_galois} Let $L/K$ be a finite Galois field extension and let $\Gamma=\gal(L/K)$.
-For every group $G$ such that $|G|=|\Gamma|$, the number of Hopf-Galois structures of on $L/K$ of type $G$ is given by \end{theorem}
+For any $2-$group $G$ we denote by $\Omega_1(G)$ the subgroup of $G$ generated by the involutions.
+It is well known that $\Omega_1(\aut(\C_{2^n}))=\{\sigma_1,\sigma_{2^{n-1}-1},\sigma_{2^{n-1}+1},\sigma_{2^{n}-1}\}\cong\V$, which will be exploited later.